-Model~1~(i) is the same as the model in Section 5 of \cite{fan2024environment}, while we consider a heavy-tail distribution for all variables in the first environment in Model~1~(ii).
-Firstly, the true parameter is $\boldsymbol{\beta}^*=(3,2,-0.5,0,\ldots,0)^\top$ and $S^*=\{1,2,3\}$.
-The endogenous variables are $G=\{7,8,9\}$ under the conditional mean setting in \cite{fan2024environment} and the same for under our IQR framework for almost every $\tau\in(0,1)$.
+Model~1 under case (i) is the same as the model in Section 5 of \cite{fan2024environment}, whereas Model~1 under case (ii) introduces heavy-tailed variables in the first environment.
+The true parameter is $\boldsymbol{\beta}^*=(3,2,-0.5,0,\ldots,0)^\top$ and $S^*=\{1,2,3\}$.
+The endogenous variables are indexed by $G=\{7,8,9\}$ under the conditional mean setting of \cite{fan2024environment}, and the same endogenous structure is preserved under our IQR framework for almost all $\tau\in(0,1)$.

-For EILLS estimator \citep{fan2024environment} and our KSFIQR estimator, we set the hyper-parameter $\gamma=20$ and balanced weights $\omega^{(1)}=\omega^{(2)}=1/2$, and compare their results of the estimators attained via brute force.
-We set bandwidth $h=\sqrt{\tau(1-\tau)p\gamma/n_*}$, quantile level $\tau=0.5$, and Gaussian kernel for KSFIQR estimator, where $n_*=\min_{e\in\mathcal{E}}n^{(e)}/\omega^{(e)}=2n$.
-We do not claim such a choice of $h$ is optimal.
-Further discussions of the choices of $h$ is left in Section B of the Supplementary Material.
+For the EILLS estimator and our KS-IQR estimator, we set the hyper-parameter $\gamma=20$ and balanced weights $\omega^{(1)}=\omega^{(2)}=1/2$, and compute both estimators via brute force.
+For the KS-IQR estimator, we fix the quantile level at $\tau=0.5$, employ the Gaussian kernel, and choose the bandwidth as $h=\sqrt{\tau(1-\tau)p\gamma/n_*}$, where $n_*=\min_{e\in\mathcal{E}}n^{(e)}/\omega^{(e)}=2n$.
+We do not claim such a choice of $h$ is numerically optimal.
+Further discussion regarding the choice of $h$ is provided in Section B.1 of the Supplementary Material.
 We also employ IRM \citep{arjovsky2019invariant}, anchor regression (Anchor) \citep{rothenhausler2021anchor}, invariance causal prediction (ICP) \citep{peters2016causal} as a baseline here.
-The hyper-parameters governing the invariance penalties in TRM, Anchor, and ICP are determined via oracle selection: each candidate value is evaluated exhaustively, and the one yielding the minimum $\ell_2$ error $\|\bar{\boldsymbol{\Sigma}}^{1/2}(\hat{\boldsymbol{\beta}}-\boldsymbol{\beta)\|_2^2}$ is adopted, where $\bar{\boldsymbol{\Sigma}}$ is the empirical sample covariance matrix.
+The hyper-parameters governing the invariance penalties in IRM, Anchor, and ICP are determined via oracle selection: each candidate value is evaluated exhaustively, and the one yielding the minimum $\ell_2$ error $\|\bar{\boldsymbol{\Sigma}}^{1/2}(\hat{\boldsymbol{\beta}}-\boldsymbol{\beta}^*)\|_2^2$ is adopted, where $\bar{\boldsymbol{\Sigma}}$ is the empirical sample covariance matrix.
 We set the sample size $n\in\{100,200,300,400,500,700,1000,1500,2000\}$.
 The results are exhibited in Figure \ref{fig1}.